SYNNEX (NYSE:SNX) Issues Q2 2022 Earnings Guidance

-SYNNEX (NYSE:SNX – Get Rating) last released its quarterly earnings data on Thursday, March 24th.
-The business services provider reported $3.03 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.73 by $0.30.
-SYNNEX had a net margin of 1.04% and a return on equity of 14.87%.
-The business had revenue of $15.47 billion during the quarter, compared to analyst estimates of $15.31 billion.
-During the same quarter in the previous year, the business earned $1.82 EPS.
-SYNNEX’s quarterly revenue was up 213.2% compared to the same quarter last year.
-On average, research analysts expect that SYNNEX will post 10.72 EPS for the current fiscal year.

-A number of analysts have weighed in on SNX shares.
-StockNews.com started coverage on SYNNEX in a research report on Thursday.
+A number of analysts recently weighed in on SNX shares.
+StockNews.com initiated coverage on shares of SYNNEX in a report on Thursday, March 31st.
 They issued a hold rating for the company.
-Cross Research raised SYNNEX from a hold rating to a buy rating and set a $124.00 price target for the company in a research report on Wednesday, January 12th.
-Loop Capital boosted their price target on SYNNEX from $165.00 to $175.00 in a research report on Wednesday, January 12th.
-Raymond James boosted their price target on SYNNEX from $170.00 to $175.00 and gave the stock a strong-buy rating in a research report on Friday, March 25th.
-Finally, Citigroup boosted their price target on SYNNEX from $155.00 to $165.00 and gave the stock a buy rating in a research report on Wednesday, January 12th.
-Two analysts have rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat, SYNNEX currently has an average rating of Buy and an average target price of $146.38.
+Citigroup lifted their price target on shares of SYNNEX from $155.00 to $165.00 and gave the company a buy rating in a research note on Wednesday, January 12th.
+Loop Capital boosted their price target on shares of SYNNEX from $165.00 to $175.00 in a research report on Wednesday, January 12th.
+Zacks Investment Research cut shares of SYNNEX from a buy rating to a hold rating and set a $113.00 price objective for the company. in a research note on Tuesday, March 15th.
+Finally, Raymond James increased their price target on shares of SYNNEX from $170.00 to $175.00 and gave the stock a strong-buy rating in a research note on Friday, March 25th.
+Two equities research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $146.38.

+The company also recently announced a quarterly dividend, which will be paid on Friday, April 22nd.
+Investors of record on Monday, April 18th will be issued a $0.30 dividend.
+The ex-dividend date is Thursday, April 14th.
+This represents a $1.20 annualized dividend and a yield of 1.21%.
+SYNNEX’s payout ratio is 19.35%.

-In related news, insider Dennis Polk sold 796 shares of the business’s stock in a transaction dated Tuesday, February 1st.
-The stock was sold at an average price of $103.15, for a total transaction of $82,107.40.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, CFO Marshall Witt sold 910 shares of the business’s stock in a transaction dated Tuesday, March 15th.
-The shares were sold at an average price of $108.17, for a total value of $98,434.70.
+In related news, CFO Marshall Witt sold 550 shares of the firm’s stock in a transaction that occurred on Friday, January 14th.
+The shares were sold at an average price of $108.22, for a total value of $59,521.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Dennis Polk sold 796 shares of the firm’s stock in a transaction on Tuesday, February 1st.
+The shares were sold at an average price of $103.15, for a total transaction of $82,107.40.
 The disclosure for this sale can be found here.
-Insiders sold 3,965 shares of company stock worth $413,147 over the last quarter.
-1.60% of the stock is currently owned by corporate insiders.
+Insiders have sold 5,164 shares of company stock worth $535,361 in the last quarter.
+Company insiders own 1.60% of the company’s stock.

 SYNNEX Company Profile (Get Rating)